“Self-Deprecation Is My Knee-Jerk ADHD Response — and It Needs to Stop”

 Once I showed that there is a line not to be crossed and demonstrated that there are real consequences to bullying me, people stopped.
 The name-calling stopped, the power was in my hands, and I no longer had a problem.

 That same kid cowered when I walked past him in those same school hallways he used to taunt me in.
-Though it was deeply out of character and quite scary, I’m proud that I did it.
+Though it was deeply out of character and quite scary, I’m proud I did it.

 Now I need to remember what it felt like to stand up to a bully when a self-critical urge pops up, or I am tempted to publicly admonish myself for silly comments.
 I need to remember that if someone does say something nasty about me, that’s on them, it’s not my problem.
 In those moments, I need to stand up to myself, though perhaps just with sharp words rather than a solid right hook.